 (and then who knows what will happen!).

-Just a few minutes ago, I found your 505 page doctoral thesis and started to read it (PDF).
+Just a few minutes ago, I found your 2019 doctoral thesis (505 pages) and started to read it (PDF).
 Of course, I had questions:

 • Though you tell us a little, I would want to hear more about your minimal assumptions, especially about the very nature of space and time.